YouTuber reportedly arrested at Disney World for active shooter stunt

 An Arizona man was arrested Monday after falsely telling guests there was an active shooter at Walt Disney World's Contemporary Resort in Orlando, Florida, CBS affiliate WKMG reported.

 A hotel employee reportedly told her manager that 22-year-old Dillion Burch said he'd told guests the resort was locked down because there was an active shooter.
-The employee said Burch told her he'd been recording a video for his YouTube channel while making the claims.
+The employee said Burch told her he'd been recording a video for his YouTube channel while making the claims, according to WKMG's report.

 The manger reportedly asked Burch why he'd done this, and he said he was working on a school project in which he needed to record people's reactions upon finding out there was an emergency.
 Guests told authorities they'd been approached by an intoxicated man who said there was an active shooter or an emergency, and that they needed to evacuate.
 Witnesses reportedly told authorities he later said it was a joke and an experiment for his YouTube channel, WKMG reported.